dewiniaid/pipsqueak/README.md

   to PC.
 If a new line contains XB, XBox, XB1, Xbone, XboxOne, Xbox1, XB-1, or any of several other variations, the platform is automatically set to XBox.
 If a line matches both the PC and XBox patterns, the platform is unchanged.

-In all situations where this magic occurs, the bot' confirmation message will tell you about it.
+In all situations where this magic occurs, the bot's confirmation message will tell you about it.
 For instance, a new case where the system name was corrected and platform autodetected will end with something like `(Case 4, autocorrected, XB)`

 `sub` does *not* perform any of this magic, and may be used to correct the bot in the unlikely case of false positives.
+`system` also will not perform any of this magic (though it will confirm if the case was in EDSM or not.)

 # rat-facts.py